The Importance of 'For Sale' Signs in the Yard

 Most sellers expect buyers to call for more information.
 If you are selling the home yourself, a sign can encourage a buyer to immediately call.
 If you have hired a real estate agent to list your home, then the phone calls will go to your listing agent.
 A phone call is an excellent opportunity to discuss all of the wonderful features of your home, sometimes not readily apparent from the curb.

-Standard types of For Sale signs vary depending on inherent weather conditions where you live, type of brokerage that has listed your home and, in some cases, simply personal preference.
+Standard "for sale" sign types will vary depending on your local weather conditions, the type of brokerage that has listed your home, and, in some cases, personal preference.

-- For Sale By Owner Signs: Sellers who try to sell without representation generally don't want to spend a lot of money on signage.
-In fact, a less expensive sign may play to a For Sale By Owner's advantage because a buyer might believe the seller is desperate to sell and the buyer can get a great deal.
-You can buy a For Sale By Owner sign at a hardware store, some Boards of REALTORS® or online.
-Most of these For Sale Signs are made from metal or plastic and secure to the ground through the usage of stakes or wires.
+Sellers who try to sell without representation generally don't want to spend a lot of money on signage.
+In fact, a less expensive sign may play to their advantage because a buyer might believe the seller is desperate to sell and the buyer can get a great deal.
+You can buy a "for sale by owner" (FSBO) sign at a hardware store or online.
+Most of these signs are made from metal or plastic and secure to the ground with stakes or wires.

-- Real Estate Agent For Sale Signs: The two most common types are small signs with stakes, which are pounded into the ground, or larger sign panels, which generally hang from a sign post.
+The two most common types are small signs with stakes, which are pounded into the ground, or larger sign panels, which generally hang from a signpost.
 Materials for the signage can range from wood to plastic to metal.
 Sandwich boards are inexpensive but portable enough that some kid might run off with them.

-A REALTOR®'S For Sale Sign will catch the eye of a buyer, and promote the real estate brokerage and the agent.
+A realtor's sign will catch the eye of a buyer and promote the real estate brokerage and the agent.
 It may contain the following: